Frequently Asked Questions

-The new IFDs are based on discrete statistical distributions derived from the Annual Maximum Series (AMS) of rainfall records which are then regionalised and gridded.
+The 2016 IFDs are based on discrete statistical distributions derived from the Annual Maximum Series (AMS) of rainfall records which are then regionalised and gridded.
 They are not based on plots of individual rainfall events.
 The rainfall durations of the AMS used to derive the new IFDs range from one minute to seven days, whereas the frequency of an individual rainfall event will vary with the duration of the bursts within the storm.
-Therefore analysis of an individual rainfall event will not follow a single frequency line in the new IFDs.
+Therefore analysis of an individual rainfall event will not follow a single frequency line in the 2016 IFDs.

 The IFD lines connect rainfall depths of equal probability of exceedance across a range of discrete durations.
 This results in a relationship in the vertical direction, based on the rainfall probability at each duration, rather than a horizontal relationship across multiple durations that would be representative of an observed rainfall event.